 If the prospect of buying a 4' x 8' sheet of drywall has been an obstacle, take heart: all home improvement stores and many local hardware stores sell inexpensive 12" x 12" squares of drywall intended just for repairs!

-Repairing a large hole in drywall is a completely different process from repairing a small hole in drywall.
-Small holes essentially just require a dab of goop (spackle or drywall compound), mesh tape, and some light sanding.
-But big drywall holes need...well, they need more drywall.
+Repairing a large hole in drywall is a completely different process of repairing a small hole in drywall.
+Small holes essentially just require a dab of goop (spackle or drywall compound), mesh tape, and some light sanding, but big drywall holes need... well, they need more drywall.